Welcome to the SENRUG website.

 The more people we speak for, the louder our voice is heard.
 If you support our objectives, we invite you to add your voice to ours and join SENRUG, to help us achieve our campaigns and develop new ones.

 SENRUG has been campaigning for the re-opening of the Ashington Blyth & Tyne Line, now known as The Northumberland Line, linking Newcastle to Ashington, since March 2005.
-Go to our Ashington Blyth and Tyne Campaign Page to find out details of what we propose, and the scheme now being delivered by Northumberland County Council, or visit our AB&T Campaign History Page which gives key milestones throughout the campaign’s 17 year history.
-But SENRUG is not a single issue campaign group, and you can check out our other campaigns and the progress we are making on our Campaigns Index page here.
+The first phase opened on 15th December 2024.
+See the history of the campaign to date at our AB&T Campaign History Page.
+However, SENRUG is not a single issue campaign group, and you can check out our other campaigns and the progress we are making on our Campaigns Index page here.

 LATEST NEWS

-Website and Newsletter printing costs (2019-2024) funded by contributions from Ashington, Blyth, Cramlington and West Bedlington Town Councils, East Bedlington & Pegswood Parish Councils and Seaton Valley Community Council.
+Website and Newsletter printing costs (2024-2029) part funded by contributions from Ashington, Berwick Upon Tweed, Cramlington, Morpeth, Newbiggin by the Sea and West Bedlington Town Councils, Adderstone with Lucker and East Bedlington Parish Councils.

 www.facebook.com/SENRUG